Royce Clayton: Personal life

 After signing his contract with Texas, Clayton and his parents began the Royce Clayton Family Foundation, which worked with numerous charitable organizations, such as Reviving Baseball in Inner Cities, the Jackie Robinson Foundation, and the Sickle Cell Disease Association of America.
 He also contributed to rebuilding his former Little League Baseball field in Ladera Heights, California.

 Clayton met Samantha Davies, a sprinter who represented Great Britain at the 2000 Summer Olympics, in 2000.
 They married the next year.
 Clayton credited his wife with teaching him to keep his legs in condition for the longevity of his baseball career; he ran 200 m sprints during the offseason to maintain his speed.
-They have two daughters and two sons, including triplets.
-Royce's brother also played baseball professionally.
+They have two daughters, Niya and Imani, and two sons, Royce Jr and Elijah.
+Elijah, Niya, and Imani are triplets.
+Royce's brother, Royal Clayton, also played baseball professionally, playing in Triple-A from 1990 to 1995.

-Clayton was portrayed in the 2002 film The Rookie, which depicts the career of Jim Morris, who struck out Clayton while making his major league debut in 1999.
-Clayton was on set as an adviser.
+Clayton was on set as an adviser in the 2002 film The Rookie, which depicts the career of Jim Morris.
+Another actor portrayed Clayton in the film, as Morris struck out Clayton while making his major league debut in 1999.
 Clayton portrayed Miguel Tejada in the 2011 film Moneyball.
-As Tejada is from the Dominican Republic, Clayton attempted a Latin accent, but the filmmakers told him to speak without one.
+As Tejada is from the Dominican Republic, Clayton attempted a Dominican accent, but the filmmakers told him to speak without one.